tperale/binspector/README.md

 # 🕵️ binspector, your binary file assistant

 A _truly_ declarative library for binary file and protocol definition written in typescript.
-Read binary files based on class definition and decorators directly on your webapp.
+Read & Write binary files based on class definition and decorators directly on your webapp.

 ```typescript